Oranges

 - Maylor Roth’s Orange (Brandywine) – Wow and I’ll only say this when I’m impressed, as I see tons of tomato varieties all the time!
 Huge and I mean huge meaty beefsteak 2lb’ers again with that strange pale yet somewhat vibrant glowing Orange strain.
 Also its production was exceptional too.
 Flavor was indeed sweet but with enough acid to make it memorable.
 Have to see it to believe it.
 Pkt…$3.00

-- Mini Orange – Back for 2024!
-Too big for a cherry, too small (2-3oz) for it to be classed as a medium.
+- Mini Orange – Too big for a cherry, too small (2-3oz) for it to be classed as a medium.
 These perfect (as Canadians would say…toonie sized) globes are fruity and just fine tasting.
 Plants that grew out this summer (Wow…Just Wow!) were close to 3 ft and very bushy.
 Heavy production of sweet brilliant orange fruits everywhere!
 70-80 days Pkt…$3.00

 - Nebraska Wedding – heirloom from the Great Plains of Nebraska (seems to have some Canadian connections as well) Because it is an early “setter”, as early as June, being the month of weddings…these were given as gifts to the bride!
 (Now, I am wondering…the fruit or the seed?
 And what about the white dress?)
 Plants, tolerant of a wide variety of climate issues, produce 8-10oz (3”) fruits of good flavor, in brilliant orange in acceptable amounts.
 Shoulders are smooth and never crack.
 Sweeter than average with low acid levels.
 Produced in modest clusters.
 Ind.
 80-100 days Pkt…$3.00